Department of Movement Sciences

 ESHS 4750 Moral Reasoning in Sport (3 credits)

 Current ethical issues in sport, such as performance-enhancing drugs, mechanization, cheating, and eligibility; challenges students to creatively examine their beliefs.
+Additional work is required at the 4000 level.
 Typically Offered: Spring.

 ESHS 4840 (s) Internship in Physical Education Teaching (1-14 credits)